ESMValGroup/ESMValTool_Tutorial/_episodes/07-development-setup.md

 This command will ask your GitHub username and a personal **token** as password.
 Please follow instructions on
 [GitHub token authentication requirements][token-authentication-requirements] to create a personal access token.
+Alternatively, you could [generate a new SSH key][generate-ssh-key] and [add it to your GitHub account][add-ssh-key].
 After the authentication, the output might look like:

 ~~~
 Cloning into 'ESMValTool'...